ApiLogicServer/Docs/docs/index.md

     1. **Instantly create** (`ApiLogicServer create`) a Flask/SQLAlchemy project from your database.
 Zero learning curve.
 Projects are **ready to run**, providing:

         * **an Admin App:** multi-page, multi-table apps -- ready for business user agile collaboration
-        * **an API:** end points for each table, with filtering, sorting, pagination, optimistic locking and related data access -- ready for custom app dev
+        * **an API:** end points for each table, with filtering, sorting, pagination, optimistic locking and related data access -- self-serve, ready for custom app dev

     2. **Open Flexibility:** leverage standards for development and deployment: